kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

   kuma.io/zone: east
 spec: ...
 ```
-We would generate such hostname `redis.demo-app.svc.cluster.east`
+We would generate such hostname `redis.demo-app.svc.mesh.east`

 Possible template functions/keys are:
 * `{{ name }}` - name of the MeshService